Singularities of the biextension metric for families of abelian varieties: Introduction

-A second example is provided by the sections determined by two relative degree zero divisors on a family of smooth projective curves, as above.
-Let $\hh$ be the local system given by the homology of the fibers of the family of curves $Y \to X$.
+A second example is provided by the sections determined by two relative degree zero divisors $A, B$ on a family of smooth projective curves, as above.
+Let $\hh$ be the variation of Hodge structure given by the homology of the fibers of the family of curves $Y \to X$.
 Then $J(\hh)$ is the usual jacobian fibration associated to $Y \to X$.
-It is (principally) polarized in a canonical way.
+It is principally polarized in a canonical way.
 The divisors $A, B$ give rise to sections $\nu, \mu$ of $J(\hh) \to X$.
-Let $\pair{A,B}$ be the Deligne pairing \cite{de} on $X$ associated with the line bundles $\ca{O}(A)$ and $\ca{O}(B)$.
-The metric on $\pair{A,B}$ is determined by the archimedean height pairing $\pair{A,B}_\infty$.
-Moreover we have a canonical isometry
+The Deligne pairing associates to the line bundles $\ca{O}_Y(A)$ and $\ca{O}_Y(B)$ a line bundle $\pair{A, B}$ on $X$, in a functorial and bi-multiplicative way, see \cite{de}.
+The line bundle $\pair{A,B}$ comes with a canonical rational section $s_{A,B}$, as well as a canonical hermitian metric $\aabs{\cdot}_{A,B}$.
+The metric on $\pair{A,B}$ is determined by the archimedean height pairing.
+More precisely, we have the identity